North Central College

 You may apply for admission throughout the year, although we encourage you to do so in the fall of your senior year.
 We review applications on a rolling basis.
-Once we have your complete file for admission, you'll hear from you admission counselor in two to three weeks.
+Once we have your complete file for admission, you’ll receive a decision within just 10 days.

 A complete file for admission consists of:

 - An application